Foreign relations of the Soviet Union: Space Race

-Between the years 1957 and 1958, U.S. President Dwight D. Eisenhower sought cooperative U.S.-Soviet space initiatives through a series of letters directed at Soviet leadership.
+Between the years 1957 and 1958, US President Dwight D. Eisenhower sought cooperative US-Soviet space initiatives through a series of letters directed at Soviet leadership.
 These Soviet recipients included First Secretary of the Communist Party Nikita Khrushchev and Chairman of the Council of Ministers Nikolai Bulganin.
 In these letters, Eisenhower suggested a protocol for peaceful space use.
 However, Khrushchev rejected the offer, feeling that his country was ahead of the United States in space-related technology after the successful launch of Sputnik 1 on October 4, 1957.

-Despite the continued space competition between the United States and U.S.S.R., Khrushchev wrote a letter to U.S. president John F. Kennedy detailing the possibility of future space cooperation between the two sworn rivals after American John Glenn became the first American to orbit Earth on February 20, 1962.
+Despite the continued space competition between the United States and USSR, Khrushchev wrote a letter to US president John F. Kennedy detailing the possibility of future space cooperation between the two sworn rivals after American John Glenn became the first American to orbit Earth on February 20, 1962.
 These discussions between the Soviet Union and the United States led to cooperation in three areas: weather data and future meteorology-related launches, the mapping of the geomagnetic field of the Earth, and the relay of communication.

 The reaction to the United States landing the first humans on the Moon in the Soviet Union was mixed.
 The Soviet government limited the release of information about the lunar landing, which affected the reaction.
 A portion of the populace did not give it any attention, and another portion was angered by it.